mzkriam/Inventory_Management_System/README.md

-Technologies: PHP, Laravel, MySQL, JavaScript, Ajax, Bootstrap etc.<br/>
+Inventory Management System engineered with PHP, Laravel, MySQL, JavaScript, Ajax, and Bootstrap.<br/>
-main achievements:<br/>
-Developed a dynamic system for tracking and managing inventory.<br/>
-Implemented an interactive user interface for easy inventory transactions.<br/>
-Created detailed inventory reports and data analytics.<br/>
+Key achievements include the development of a dynamic system for efficient inventory tracking and management, an interactive user interface facilitating straightforward inventory transactions, and the generation of comprehensive inventory reports and data analytics for informed decision-making.